mayirasharif/GS-Computational-Physics/README.md

 # Governor's School of Computational-Physics

 This is my portfolio of all of the scientific fortran codes I created during my time at the Governor's School of Computational Physics at Austin Peay State University.
-Keep in mind that I used the linux ubuntu OS for these codes because it is more efficient, as fortran 95 needs to be compiled each and every time a code is run.
+I utilized the Ubuntu Linux OS for compiling FORTRAN 95 and plotted the data points in gnuplot.
 <h1><b>How to run the code</b><h1>
 <h2>Linux</h2>
 Simply input this command in order to install gfortran, the compiler for fortran 95.